|

 Our Favorite Items for Our Rescued Dogs

-We just got this one for the times that Wile E. jumps off of the bed at night.
-He has gotten too old to get back up by himself.
+We no longer have sweet Wile E, but when we did, we got this orthopedic bed for the times that he jumped off of the bed in the middle of the night.
+He had gotten too old to get back up by himself.

 Scripture